1

 How much do packaging development jobs pay per year?

-As of Jun 10, 2026, the average yearly pay for packaging development in Seattle, WA is $88,127.00, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average yearly pay for packaging development in Seattle, WA is $88,127.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $66,600.00 and $103,000.00 per year, depending on experience, location, and employer.

-What is a Packaging Development job?
+What is a packaging development?

 A Packaging Development job involves designing, testing, and improving packaging solutions to ensure product protection, usability, and cost-effectiveness.
 Professionals in this role collaborate with cross-functional teams, including marketing, manufacturing, and supply chain, to create packaging that aligns with brand identity and sustainability goals.
 They also evaluate materials, comply with regulatory requirements, and optimize packaging for production efficiency and customer experience.

-What are the typical daily responsibilities in a Packaging Development role?
+What are the typical daily responsibilities in a packaging development role?

 In a Packaging Development role, your day-to-day activities often include designing packaging concepts, conducting materials testing, collaborating with suppliers, and working closely with manufacturing and marketing teams to ensure packaging solutions meet functional and branding requirements.
 You may also be involved in troubleshooting packaging-related issues on production lines and conducting cost and sustainability analyses.
 Additionally, it's common to manage multiple projects simultaneously and stay updated on industry trends and regulations.
 This diverse set of responsibilities ensures variety in your work and opportunities to build expertise across several facets of packaging and manufacturing.

-What are the key skills and qualifications needed to thrive in the Packaging Development position, and why are they important?
+What are the key skills and qualifications needed to thrive in the packaging development position, and why are they important?

 To thrive in Packaging Development, you need a solid understanding of packaging materials, engineering principles, and product design, often supported by a degree in packaging engineering, materials science, or a related field.
 Familiarity with design software (such as CAD), testing equipment, and sometimes certifications like ISTA are commonly required.
 Strong project management, problem-solving, and communication skills help drive collaboration and innovation in cross-functional teams.
 These abilities are crucial for creating functional, cost-effective, and sustainable packaging solutions that meet regulatory and client specifications.

-What are popular job titles related to Packaging Development jobs in Seattle, WA?
 For Packaging Development jobs in Seattle, WA, the most frequently searched job titles are:

-Associate Packaging Engineer
+Sr. Packaging Engineer

 Talking Rain